Thuringia AfD fallout: How weak is Germany's CDU? | DW | 19.02.2020

 The country's next leader

-Kelly pressed Kiesewetter to answer who should lead Germany in the future, in particular given all these local and international challenges.
+Kelly pressed Kiesewetter to answer who should lead Germany in future given all these local and international challenges.

 But Kiesewetter refused to say who his preferred candidate would be, simply stating that "it will be a German citizen" and "someone from the CDU."